zsakr/Threads-in-Java/README.md

-# A Multithreaded Dot Product
+# A Multithreaded Dot Product.

 # Java program (DotProduct.java)
  Which, given two n-vectors, x and y, computes the dot product of the two vectors, that is,